 Who's On Third

-Who's On Third: That's who's on Old World Third.
+Who's On Third: That's who's on the former Old World Third.
 The pub, which took over the former One Sports Lounge space in March 2014, isn't just for fans of wordplay, however.
-Who's On Third aims to be a classic American neighborhood pub in the heart of Downtown, with plenty of TVs to watch the games – not to mention proximity to the BMO Harris Bradley Center for the ones taking place across the street – local art of vintage Milwaukee sites decorating the walls and tasty pub grub.
+Who's On Third aims to be a classic American neighborhood pub in the heart of Downtown, with plenty of TVs to watch the games – not to mention proximity to Fiserv Forum for the ones taking place just down the block – local art of vintage Milwaukee sites decorating the walls and tasty pub grub.

 It only seems right to end this bar guide at the end of the alphabet with W XYZ, the Aloft Hotel's swanky bar.
 The hotel bar offers a collection of beers and wines, as well as a menu of tasty light pub eats.
-And while it may be last on this list (alphabetically reasons only), with the new Bucks arena popping in pretty much next door in the Park East area, it's unlikely W XYZ will be at the bottom of people's lists heading down to the new venue.
+And while it may be last on this list (alphabetically reasons only), with Fiserv Forum and Deer District pretty much next door in the Park East area, it's unlikely W XYZ will be at the bottom of people's lists heading down to the city's shiniest new hotspot.